General Anesthesia Sedation

 The Process of Receiving General Anesthesia

-All procedures start with us gathering some information about you before we begin.
+Before anesthesia, we start by gathering some information during the consultation.
 It’s important that we know of any allergies or reaction that you have had in the past so that we can properly prepare for your treatment.
 We will also ask you about any medications that you are or have been taking to ensure everything works well together.
 Once we have all the info we need we can begin administering the anesthetic.

 As mentioned above, general anesthesia is typically administered to you through an IV but if needles make you nervous we also have a facemask that can be placed over your nose to administer the drug.
 When we begin to administer the anesthetic, before you know it you will be asleep.